Tundra Space

 Summary

-The goal of this clinical trial is to learn if a combination of varenicline and accelerated Transcranial Magnetic Stimulation (aTMS) works to help adults quit using nicotine products.
-Researchers will compare varenicline + active aTMS to varenicline + sham (inactive) aTMS to see the effect of aTMS on reaching abstinence.
-The main question it aims to answer is: Does receiving active aTMS + varenicline lead to higher abstinence rates and lower nicotine craving?
-Participants will be asked to: * Complete 2 brain MRI scans * Take varenicline every day for 12 weeks * Quit using nicotine products at the end of the second week of varenicline * Complete 5 consecutive days (Monday-Friday, uninterrupted) of TMS treatments * Complete 12 brief, weekly follow-up visits * Complete a brief daily survey each day that they take the study drug
+The goal of this clinical trial is to learn if a combination of varenicline and enhanced accelerated Transcranial Magnetic Stimulation (aTMS) works to help adults quit using nicotine products.
+Researchers will compare varenicline + active aTMS with a single dose of D-Clycloserine to varenicline + sham (inactive) aTMS with a placebo pill to see the effect of enhanced aTMS on reaching abstinence.
+The main question it aims to answer is: Does receiving active enhanced aTMS + varenicline lead to higher abstinence rates and lower nicotine craving?
+Participants will be asked to: * Complete 2 brain MRI scans * Take varenicline every day for 12 weeks * Quit using nicotine products at the end of the second week of varenicline * Complete one day of up to 20 TMS treatments * Take a single dose of D-Cycloserine medication on the day of TMS treatment * Complete 12 brief, weekly follow-up visits * Complete a brief daily survey each day that they take the study drug

 Official title: Evaluation of Varenicline and Accelerated TMS for Reduction of Nicotine Use